material-motion/material-motion/specifications/expressions.md

 A term may return an instance of a **modifier** that can be used to further configure the expression.

-A modifier class is a type of Language.

 **Example modifier definition:**

     TweenTerm {